django-otp/django-otp/CONTRIBUTING.rst

 An important thing to remember is that this is a framework that supports a wide range of plugins.
-There's only one rule for a plugin: it must inherit from :class:`~django_otp.models.Device` and implement one key method.
+There's only one rule for a plugin: it must inherit from `django_otp.models.Device` and implement one key method.
 The project provides a collection of mixins and other abstract model classes to help with common functionality, but they are all optional.

 The key takeaway here is that when considering backward-compatibility, you can assume virtually nothing.
 In particular, note that adding a new model field to